Cauchy Transforms of Colored Graphs in Two Variables: Preliminaries

-is a rational inner Pick function with a singularity at $\infty$. \end{lemma} \begin{proof} This is essentially a restatement of Theorem \ref{blackmagicbetter} under permutation. \end{proof} That is, given $\cA_G$, we can compute a representing function of $G$ with respect to vertex $k$ by using $e_k$ in the inner product.
+That is, given $\cA_G$, we can compute a representing function of $G$ with respect to vertex $k$ by using $e_k$ in the inner product.
 This function is the representing function of $G$ at vertex $k$, denoted $f_G^k(z,w)$.
 We also introduce the notation

 so that $f_G^1 = f_G$.